-- Pre-Service Claims A determination will be made and a written (or electronic, as applicable) notice regarding the appeal will be sent to the claimant within 30 days from the date his or her written request for an appeal is received by the Plan.
-No extension of the Plan's internal appeal review timeframe is permitted. - Urgent Care Claims This is an expedited internal appeals process under which a written notice regarding a decision on the approval or denial of the expedited internal appeal will be sent to the claimant (and his or her health care professional) no later than within 72 hours of the Plan's receipt of the claimant's (oral or written) request for appeal.
-If claimant's situation involves an urgent medical condition, which the timeframe for completing an expedited internal appeal would seriously jeopardize his or her ability to regain maximum function, and the claim involves a medical judgment or a rescission of coverage, the claimant may seek an expedited external review at the same time that he or she requests an expedited internal appeal (the claimant must seek both). - Concurrent Claims The claimant may request an internal appeal of a Concurrent Claim by submitting the request orally (for an Urgent Care Claim) or in writing to Aetna A determination will be made on the internal appeal and the claimant will be notified as soon as possible before the benefit is reduced or treatment is terminated. - Post-Service Claims A written (or electronic, as applicable) notice regarding the Plan's determination on the internal appeal will be sent to the claimant within 60 days from the date his or her written request for an appeal is received by the Plan.
-No extension of the Plan's internal appeal review timeframe is permitted.
+• Pre-Service Claims - A determination will be made and a written (or electronic, as applicable) notice regarding the Appeal will be sent to the claimant within 30 days from the date his or her written request for an Appeal is received by the Plan.
+No extension of the Plan's internal Appeal review timeframe is permitted.

+- Urgent Care Claims This is an internal Expedited Appeals process under which a written notice regarding a decision on the approval or denial of the internal Expedited Appeal will be sent to the claimant (and his or her health care professional) no later than within 72 hours of the Plan's receipt of the claimant's (oral or written) request for Appeal.
+If claimant's situation involves an urgent medical condition, which the timeframe for completing an internal Expedited Appeal would seriously jeopardize his or her ability to regain maximum function, and the claim involves a medical judgment or a Recission of coverage, the claimant may seek an external Expedited Appeal at the same time that he or she requests an internal Expedited Appeal (the claimant must seek both). - Concurrent Claims The claimant may request an internal Appeal of a Concurrent Claim by submitting the request orally (for an Urgent Care Claim) or in writing to the Plan.
+A determination will be made on the internal Appeal and the claimant will be notified as soon as possible before the benefit is reduced or treatment is terminated. - Post-Service Claims - A written (or electronic, as applicable) notice regarding the Plan's determination on the internal Appeal will be sent to the claimant within 60 days from the date his or her written request for an Appeal is received by the Plan.
+No extension of the Plan's internal Appeal review timeframe is permitted.